saamonlover/november/README.md

 # November

 My personal portfolio website (terminal based).
-It is build upon React and deployed by Vercel (Next.js).
+It is built upon React and deployed by Vercel (Next.js).

 ## Techstack